 A positive school environment is essential for students' well-being and academic success.
 The survey findings indicate areas where improvements are needed to promote safety, inclusivity, and emotional security in schools.
 Strengthening anti-bullying measures, fostering peer inclusivity, and implementing key protection policies can significantly enhance the overall learning experience.
 The graph below highlights critical areas requiring attention to create a safer and more student-friendly school environment.
 School leaders and/or policymakers must provide special attention to the situations/cases where the proportion reported in the graph is higher than 50%.

-Students face problems of made fun of, being teased, physically pushed by classmates, being threatened by their classmates and excluded from group activities.
-Although a smaller percentage reported not feeling safe, these instances can still raise concerns and must be addressed with care.
-Various workshops or counselling sessions can help students get sensitized on these issues and respect each other.

-Few schools also reported of not having a proper policy on various issues like bullying, discipline, and sexual harassment.
-Policies to report student's grievances can be opted to build a safe and comforting school environment for all learners.
+Students shared experiences of being made fun of, teased, physically pushed by classmates, and excluded.
+Students further reported that they are being threatened by their classmates, raising a concern to be addressed.
+Such incidents can be traumatising at times and must be addressed with care.
+Although a smaller percentage reported not feeling safe, these instances still raise concerns.
+Few schools also reported of not having a proper policy on various issues like bullying, discipline, sexual harassment, etc. There is a need to have proper policies to report student's grievances and build a safe and comforting school environment for all learners.